joseph-mcallister/crypto-trading-bot/README.md

 ### Project structure
 - **ccxtbt** backtrader and ccxt to allow for fetching historical prices and live trading for various crypto exchanges including Binance.
 - **samples** miscellanous samples. copy sample_params.json to params.json and add secrets.

+### Data Download
+See README.md in /data for dataset download instructions